 The Gold Edition Meets… Debbie McGee

 Debbie McGee needs no introduction.
 A showbiz star in her own right, most will remember her as the wife of magician Paul Daniels and their highly successful partnership – both on and off screen.
 Following Paul’s death in 2016, Debbie has continued to pursue her career, with stints on celebrity favourites like Celebrity Masterchef and Strictly Come Dancing.
-Now, she’s teamed up with Remember A Charity, an organisation that helps the public leave gifts in their wills to the charities of their choice.
+Now, she’s teamed up with Remember A Charity, an organisation that inspires the public leave gifts in their wills to the charities of their choice.
 We sat down with Debbie to talk about navigating grief, the advice she’d give anyone in a similar situation and what Strictly is really like.

 Image: @THEDEBBIEMCGEE